How To Select The Best Chicken Coop

 But the coop will certainly be needed.
 Here are a few tips on how to select the best chicken coop with some help from our friends:

-TV show host, blogger and 5th generation chicken keeper Lisa Steele https://www.fresheggsdaily.com/ and a graphic from her site.
-You can visit this website for answers on a myriad of chicken questions, egg recipes and learn an amazing amount about how to enjoy the most from owning your own flock of chickens.
+TV show host, blogger and 5th generation chicken keeper Lisa Steele https://www.fresheggsdaily.com/ You can visit this website for answers on a myriad of chicken questions, egg recipes and learn an amazing amount about how to enjoy the most from owning your own flock of chickens.

 Rachel Miller, chicken coop specialist at one of the nation’s leading manufacturers of chicken coops, Horizon Structures.

 The most common question Miller is asked by a prospective coop purchase is what size coop they should buy.

 “The general rule is 5 chickens per nest box, but that can vary depending on size of the actual coop.
 At Horizon Structures we offer every possible type and style of chicken coop, from pull-along tractor coops you can move around the field to coops with enclosed runs to high-end designer series like the Lisa Steele Coop.
 Our most popular style is the Quaker Coop as it gifts great value for money, and we offer super coops that house up to 40-45 hens.
 Obviously everyone has a different budget, so I send them a price sheet that includes all the options so they can get a good handle on what costs what and decide what they need versus what they want.”

 Obviously coops can be designed to complement existing structures on your property in roof design, siding and color.
 A full range of customization choices to suit your individual preferences and price point, makes working directly with an experienced manufacturer a smart decision.
 The final product can be delivered on site with the minimum of fuss, the entire buying process is fun.